consistent-milk12/docs-md/generated_docs/regex_syntax/hir/index.md

 - `fn finish(self) -> Result<<Self as >::Output, <Self as >::Err>`

-  All implementors of `Visitor` must provide a `finish` method, which
+  All implementors of `Visitor` must provide a `finish` method, which yields the result of visiting the HIR or an error.

 #### Provided Methods